penberg/awesome-os/README.md

 ## Papers

+"[The UNIX Time-Sharing System](https://dsf.berkeley.edu/cs262/unix.pdf) (1974) by Dennis M. Ritchie and Ken Thompson.

+The seminal paper on the UNIX operating system by its creators.

 "[Exokernel: An Operating System Architecture for Application-Level Resource Management](https://web.eecs.umich.edu/~mosharaf/Readings/Exokernel.pdf) (1995) by Dawson R. Engler et al.

 "[The Multikernel: A new OS architecture for scalable multicore systems](https://www.sigops.org/s/conferences/sosp/2009/papers/baumann-sosp09.pdf)" (2009) by Andrew Baumann et al. SOSP '09